linas/i370-linux-2.2.1/README.md

   Channel To Channel Adapter.
 Hercules can then route this to an actual tcp/ip network, via the tun/tap device.
 See the Hercules documentation.
+* Implement `csum_partial_copy()` in `archi370/lib/csum_partial_copy.c`
+  This does a combined checksuming while also copying between real and virtual memory.
+All the other arches do this in assembly.
+  This is needed for ipv4 packet checksumming.

-Signals TODO, see `kernel/signal.c`:
+Signals TODO, see `arch/i370/kernel/signal.c`:
 * A handful of signal handling system calls are not implemented.
 * Delivery of signals is untested, and si almost surely buggy.
 * Handling of `-EINTR` for restartable system calls not handled.

 3217 and 3270 TODO:
 * 3215 handling is minimal and barely acceptable, needs to be cleaned up.
-See `io/raw3215.c`
+See `arch/i370/io/raw3215.c`
 * Boot console to 3270 not implemented, see `io/con3270.c`
-* Generic 3270 support for non-console use needs to be implemented, similar to what's in `io/raw3215.c`.
+* Generic 3270 support for non-console use needs to be implemented, similar to what's in `arch/i370/io/raw3215.c`.

-Devices TODO, see directory `io`:
+Devices TODO, see directory `arch/i370/io`:
 * All devices are stubs and not implemented.
-This includes CKD, CTCA, ECKD, FBA, TAPE.
+This includes CKD, ECKD, FBA, TAPE.
 * Out of these, a usable storage device that could be formatted with an ext2 file system would be the most important.
 Otherwise, you are stuck without a hard drive.
 Unless you use NFS over